rymdfabriken/ukprl/README.md

 This project is intended to make information available for references (past and future).

 ## Credits
-Created by rf_labs without any commercial or political affilitation to anyone else.
+Created by rf_labs (a part of Rymdfabriken) without any commercial or political affilitation to anyone else.

-rf_labs is a part of Rymdfabriken